 However, like any other diet plan and method, the goals are to lose weight, improve your wellness and become healthier.

-Hence, eating a set of quality foods with your intermittent fasting is most effective for you.
-Eating these 9 foods while following an intermittent fasting method can surely help you hit your fitness goal.
+Hence, intermittent fasting is most effective when combined with a set of quality foods.
+Eating these 9 foods while following intermittent fasting can help you hit your fitness goal.

 1. Lean proteins